-For the Surface Studio 2, you’re going to need to fork over $3,499 (AU$5,499, about £2,680) to get in on the ground floor.
-This will net you a 7th-generation – yeah, you read that right – Intel Core i7 processor designed for laptops and backed by Nvidia GeForce GTX 1060 (6GB GDDR5 memory) graphics, 16GB of DDR4 memory and a 1TB NVMe SSD.
+This will get you a 7th-generation – nope, not a typo – Intel Core i7 processor designed for laptops and powered by Nvidia GeForce GTX 1060 (6GB GDDR5) graphics, 16GB of DDR4 memory and a 1TB NVMe SSD.
 Yes, the hybrid drives are gone.

-As for upgrades, the Surface Studio 2 can support GeForce GTX 1070 (8GB GDDR5 memory) graphics, up to 32GB of DDR4 memory and as much as 2TB of SSD space.
+As for upgrades, the Surface Studio 2 can support GeForce GTX 1070 (8GB GDDR5) graphics, up to 32GB of DDR4 memory and as much as 2TB of SSD space.
 The processor option remains the same throughout.

-All in all, it’s difficult to say what price should be put on such a niche product with no benchmarks to compare it against, but this is an expensive piece of hardware no matter how you cut it.
+All in all, it’s difficult to say what price should be put on such a niche product with such a specific use case, but this is an expensive piece of hardware no matter how you slice it.

 Design and display

 This may come as music to your ears or a total disappointment, but absolutely nothing has changed about the Surface Studio in its physical design over the previous model.
 Even the included wireless keyboard and mouse are identical to the original model.

 That said, Microsoft took the opportunity to upgrade the Surface Studio display with this revision.
 The screen has been given quite a boost in the brightness and contrast departments by 38% (515 nits) and 22% (1,200:1), respectively.

 The increased brightness and contrast ratio don’t do much for us personally, but we’re sure it should make content more visible and workable for creatives.
 The increased brightness can bring out enhanced detail, meanwhile, the boosted contrast will drive deeper blacks and lighter whites, and in turn produce more color depth.